 - 2.12.1.
 The Council will not borrow more than, or in advance of, its needs purely to profit from the investment income made on the extra sums borrowed.
 Any decision to borrow in advance of need will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 2.12.2.
-In determining whether to borrow in advance of need the Council will: - - Ensure that there is a direct link between the Capital Programme and maturity profile of the existing debt portfolio which supports the need to borrow in advance of need; - Ensure that the revenue implications of such borrowing have been considered in respect of future plans and budgets; and - Consider the merits of other forms of funding. - 2.12.3.
-The total amount borrowed will not exceed the authorised borrowing limit of £200m.
-The maximum period between borrowing and expenditure is expected to be two years, although the Authority is not required to link loans with particular items of expenditure. - 2.13.
-The Use of Financial Instruments for the Management of Risks - 2.13.1.
-Local authorities have previously made use of financial derivatives embedded into loans and investments both to reduce interest rate risk (e.g. interest rate collars and forward deals) and to reduce costs or increase income at the expense of greater risk (e.g. Lender Option Borrower Option (LOBO) loans typically a very long-term loan (40-70 years) and callable deposits).
+In determining whether to borrow in advance of need the Council will: - - Ensure that there is a direct link between the Capital Programme and maturity profile of the existing debt portfolio which supports the need to borrow in advance of need: - Ensure that the revenue implications of such borrowing have been considered in respect of future plans and budgets; and - Consider the merits of other forms of funding. - 2.12.3.
+The total amount borrowed will not exceed the authorised borrowing limit of £233m.
+The maximum period between borrowing and expenditure is expected to be two years, although the Authority is not required to link loans with particular items of expenditure.

+2.13.
+The Use of Financial Instruments for the Management of Risks typically a very long-term loan (40-70 years) and callable deposits).
 The general power of competence in Section 1 of the Localism Act 2011 removes much of the uncertainty over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment).
-The CIPFA Code requires councils to clearly detail their policy on the use of derivatives in the annual strategy. - 2.13.2.
-The Council's policy on such items is that it will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
-Additional risks presented, such as credit exposure to derivative counterparties, will be taken into account when determining the overall level of risk.
-Embedded derivatives will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy. - 2.13.3.
-Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
-The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit.
+The CIPFA Code requires councils to clearly detail their policy on the use of derivatives in the annual strategy.